This lesson is still being designed and assembled (Pre-Alpha version)

 Try the code below with two ranks and see what happens.
 How would you change the code to fix the problem?

-Note: If you are using the MPICH library, this example might automagically work.
-With OpenMPI it shouldn’t!)
+Note: If you are using MPICH, this example might work.
+With OpenMPI it shouldn’t!

 #include <mpi.h>